svaksha/pyladies-dojo/README.rst

 `AGPLv3 LICENSE <http://www.gnu.org/licenses/agpl.html>`_
 ~~~~~~~~~~~~~~~~~~~~~~~~~
 * The above Copyright notice and this permission notice must be included in
-  all copies or substantial portions of your copy/fork.
+  all copies of your copy and/or fork of this wiki repo.